 JM: Do you think post-Internet artists that are not working traditional mediums are long term market viable?

-HH: I think in many ways it is comparable to performance artists or land art or people working in large scale installation that is less commercial.
-A lot of the post-Internet artists follow this tendency to produce works that are less commercial that have more commercial components to their practice that are offered as bodies of work on the side of the works created in those more complex spaces.
+HH: I think in many ways it is comparable to performance artists or land art.
+A lot of the post-Internet artists follow this tendency to produce works that are less commercial but then later develop more commercial components to their practice.
 For example Jonas Lund - one of his really interesting projects is having people design their own pizzas online and then having them ordered and delivered.
 It’s a fun idea.
 But then he also produced 40 canvases for a show at Steve Turner Contemporary called ‘Flip City’ wherein each canvas has a GPS chip that tracks the canvas and it’s movement to illuminate all of the flipping that goes on.
 The work is certainly commercial but it is just one of many examples of his practice.
 It will be interesting to see how the movement continues to evolve.
 It’s an exciting time.